-7.2 Limitation, minimisation and accuracy
+7.2.
+Limitation, minimisation and accuracy

-We will only collect personal data for specified, explicit and legitimate reasons.
+The Trust and its Schools will only collect personal data for specified, explicit and legitimate reasons.
 We will explain these reasons to the individuals when we first collect their data.

-If we want to use personal data for reasons other than those given when we first obtained it, we will inform the individuals concerned before we do so, and seek consent where necessary.
+If we want to use personal data for reasons other than those given when we first obtained it, we will inform the individuals concerned before we do so and seek consent where necessary.